MDMods/MuseDashMirror/README.md

 ## To Create UI Elements

+In UICreate namespace there are classes for supporting easier ui create

-* UICreate class support 4 default fonts: **SnapsTaste, Normal, SourceHanSansCN-Heavy, MiniSimpleSuperThickBlack**
+* Fonts class support 4 default fonts: **SnapsTaste, Normal, SourceHanSansCN-Heavy, MiniSimpleSuperThickBlack**

   -If you want to use the default font, invoke `` LoadFonts()`` before you use the font.
 Then after use invoke ``UnloadFonts()``.

-* UICreate class also support 5 default colors: **Blue, Silver, ToggleTextColor, ToggleCheckBoxColor, ToggleCheckMarkColor**
+* Colors class support 5 default colors: **Blue, Silver, ToggleTextColor, ToggleCheckBoxColor, ToggleCheckMarkColor**

-* UICreate class has ``CreateCanvas()``method, which has 3 overloads.
+* CanvasCreate class has ``CreateCanvas()``method, which has 3 overloads.

   -If only give the canvas name the canvas will be a ScreenSpaceOverlay canvas.